 “He taught me how the last time I was here.”

-Luke gave an odd look like it should be obvious, “Uh, it was during my mini vacation here back in August, remember?
+Luke shot me an odd look like it should have been obvious.
+“Uh, it was during my mini vacation here back in August, remember?
 We went to the State Fair during that time as well.”

 “Oh, well that would make sense.”

 I was silent for a moment before Luke abruptly clapped his hands as something dawned on him.
 “Oh what am I doing?”
-He questioned himself and met my stare, “I should be giving you a more proper greeting.”
+He questioned himself.
+“I should be giving you a more proper greeting.”

 However, before I could literally do anything, Luke grabbed me and gave me a nuggie.
 “Sister nuggie time!”